tarwn/lessthandot-hugo/blogs/content/posts/2014-02-27-thinking-with-data-by-max-shron.md

 </p>

 <p style="text-align: justify">
   Personally I liked this book.
 Although it is focused on data science projects, there are plenty nuggets of wisdom that can be ported to the realm of business intelligence.
-The book isn’t too long – a mere 93 pages – which makes it easily digestible.
+The book isn't too long – a mere 93 pages – which makes it easily digestible.
 If the book would have been longer, it might get a bit boring to read.
 The author has a pleasant writing style and uses examples throughout the book.
 Without the examples, the concepts would have been much harder to grasp.
 I would recommend this book to anyone who works with data professionally.
 It will help you to structure your thoughts before diving into the next project.
 </p>